mmontalbo/grim_rust/wip.md

 - Test hook: lightweight unit tests exercise the render-diff guard so `cargo test -p grim_viewer` keeps the verification threshold and failure messaging honest even on headless machines.
+- Automation pass: `tools/grim_viewer.py verify` wraps the viewer in headless mode so CI (or this assistant) can diff decoded vs rendered frames without a real window.